OfficeDev/office-scripts-docs/licensing-information.md

 ---------------------------------------------------------

-define-property 1.0.0 - MIT
+define-property 2.0.2 - MIT
 https://github.com/jonschlinkert/define-property

-Copyright (c) 2015, 2017, Jon Schlinkert.
+Copyright (c) 2015-2018, Jon Schlinkert.
-Copyright (c) 2017, Jon Schlinkert (https://github.com/jonschlinkert).
+Copyright (c) 2018, Jon Schlinkert (https://github.com/jonschlinkert).

 The MIT License (MIT)

-Copyright (c) 2015, 2017, Jon Schlinkert
+Copyright (c) 2015-2018, Jon Schlinkert.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal